Albert Hitchen: Railway preservation

 In 1980, Hitchen bought Bulleid West Country Pacific No.34027 "Taw Valley" for preservation from Woodham Brothers scrapyard.
-Moved to the North Yorkshire Moors Railway for restoration, after running-in she moved to the East Lancashire Railway in 1982, and then the Severn Valley Railway in 1985.
+Moved to the North Yorkshire Moors Railway for restoration, but as very little progress was being made on the project the decision was made to move the locomotive to the East Lancashire Railway where it arrived in November 1982.
+A further move was made to the Severn Valley Railway in November 1985 and restoration was completed in 1987.
 After mainline certification, she was based at Stewarts Lane alongside SR Merchant Navy No.35028 "Clan Line" and operated the VSOE British Pullman alongside other charter trains.

 After selling No.34027 in 2001 to Phil Swallow, Hitchen became a quarter-owner of BR Standard 4 4-6-0 no 75014.
 Based at Grosmont, the 4-6-0 became a regular on charter train duties, working the first season of the Jacobite along the West Highland Line from Fort William to Mallaig in 1995.
 Hitchen sold No.75014 to the Dartmouth Steam Railway in 2002.

 Hitchen's last locomotive was LMS Black Five 4-6-0 no 45231 The Sherwood Forester.
 After completion of an overhaul at Loughborough on the Great Central Railway, she moved to the Watercress Line in 2005 for running-in.
 After a proving run to that year, she entered mainline service.
 During Hitchen's ownership, she worked the 40th & 45th anniversary trains of 1T57 (Fifteen Guinea Special), in double headed formation with sister engines 45407 & 44932.
 Bert could often be seen travelling with 45231 out on-board railtours as part of the support crew travelling behind his black 5 to locations around the north of England including trips down the famous Settle and Carlisle line, the engine was till Bert's death based at Carnforth MPD.
 After Bert's death she was sold by the Hitchen family in November 2015 to Jeremy Hosking.